HumanBrainProject/atlas-core/README.md

+> :warning: This repository is deprecated.
+Please refer to <http://github.com/fzj-inm1-bda/siibra-api> for the latest development

 # Ebrains Atlascore

 Application to provide endpoints with functionality for the atlas viewer and further information using also the knowledge graph.